Programs for Troubled Teens Defined

 - School refusal

-Why send your teen to a program for troubled teens?
+Why send your teen to a program for struggling teens?

-If you’re in the process of finding help for troubled teens and your teen is struggling on a daily basis, you’ve probably tried everything available in traditional therapy.
+If you’re in the process of finding help for struggling teens and your teen is struggling on a daily basis, you’ve probably tried everything available in traditional therapy.
 Troubled youth programs are a step further than traditional therapy.
 They combine traditional with nontraditional to form a more intensive, elaborate, and specialized intervention for your child.
 Some beneficial aspects of a superior struggling teen program include:

 - Carefully Designed Programming: Programs often don’t accept a wide age range (like 7 to 18) because each age group requires a different set of therapeutic techniques.
 Something that works on a 7 year old most likely won’t work on a 17 year old.
 Programs carefully pick out what therapies they’re going to include in the curriculum along with what environment would be the most beneficial.

 - Trained Staff: As a parent, you can only do so much.
-In programs for troubled teens, the staff to student ratio is low in order to create a safe, supervised environment for your child.
+In programs for struggling teens, the staff to student ratio is low in order to create a safe, supervised environment for your child.
 Staff usually go through a vigorous training process that teaches them conflict and situation management.

-- Family Involvement: Some parents are hesitant to send their children to a program for troubled teens because they won’t be interacting with them.
+- Family Involvement: Some parents are hesitant to send their children to a program for struggling teens because they won’t be interacting with them.
 This is often not true.
 Many programs strive to incorporate the family into the healing process.
 This could be anything from a 90-minute call a week with your child and their therapist to in-person visits.
 Family is an important component in your child’s support system, making it almost impossible to not include.

-- Therapeutically Advanced: Because traditional therapy isn’t always enough, programs for troubled teens often use many different types to create a comprehensive therapeutic model.
+- Therapeutically Advanced: Because traditional therapy isn’t always enough, programs for struggling teens often use many different types to create a comprehensive therapeutic model.
 These types of therapy can include equine, family, individual, group, cognitive behavioral, and many more.